Research activities in the speech therapy group of a kindergarten

 white - white

-c) the formation of forms from all parts of speech that clarify semantic shades
+c) the formation from all parts of speech of forms that clarify semantic shades

 Whiten)